mivan08/ho-backend/README.md

 ## Concepts covered

-* Creating a web server using Express.
+* Creating a web server using Express.js.
 * Building a WebSocket server for real-time communication.
 * Performing basic CRUD (Create, Read, Update, Delete) operations on the database.
 * Utilized Docker containers to package the application along with its dependencies into a standardized unit.